themagicalmammal/howtolinux/README.md

  ![custom-resolution-final](https://github.com/themagicalmammal/how-to-popbuntu/blob/master/Screenshots/custom-resolution-final.png)

  #### [Problem] How to get rid of custom resolution?
- **Ans -** Simple if you have added to your .profile open it again and remove those lines and Reboot.
+ **Ans -** Simple if you have added custom resolution to your .profile, open it again, remove those lines, and reboot.

  #### [BUG] Problems regarding Hybrid Graphics Switching.
- **Ans -** If you have Hybrid or Multiple Graphics Cards your display name will change if you switch graphics.
-So keep in mind you have to change the xrandr --addmode <displayname> if you switch graphics.
+ **Ans -** If you have a Hybrid or Multiple Graphics Card, your display name will change if you switch graphics.
+So, you have to change the xrandr --addmode <displayname> if you switch Graphics.

  ## 3. Preferred Apps
- Pop Os ships with a basic set of apps which generally every person uses but I don't use all of them and also I use some alternatives which I like better.
+ Pop has apps that you need.
+But, if you do not like them, you can also get alternatives.

  ### - Browser
- I personally prefer Chrome, as Chrome is the most popular browser also I have been using Chrome since probably 2012 and Vivaldi is the fastest browser and is optimized for older hardware which makes it fast on my old desktop. <br /> <br />
+Today Chrome is the most popular browser in the world.
+Also, I have been using Chrome since probably 2012. <br /> <br />

- **MENTION ABOUT OPENSOURCE - Chrome is not an open-source browser, Vivaldi is partly open-source, and also Vivaldi doesn't support [video hardware acceleration](https://forum.vivaldi.net/topic/31874/enable-hardware-accelerated-video-vaapi/2) & same goes for Opera which is also a partly open-source browser.** <br />
+ **MENTION OPENSOURCE - Chrome is not an open-source browser, Vivaldi is partly open-source, and also Vivaldi does not support [video hardware acceleration](https://forum.vivaldi.net/topic/31874/enable-hardware-accelerated-video-vaapi/2) & same goes for Opera as well.** <br />

- **Firefox & TOR are the only opensource browsers on this list.
+ **Firefox & TOR are the only open-source browsers on this list.
 Meaning these are better alternatives if you are looking for privacy.**

  1. **Chrome**
  ```bash